 Whether you start your road trip by driving off the ferry or it’s your first stop north from Olympia, Bremerton is the largest town you’ll pass through.
 Bremerton is small compared to Seattle, with just 40,000 residents.
 That said, there are some fun local restaurants you can stop and enjoy if you’re hungry.
 The Bremerton Marina is also beautiful to walk along, and the city has invested in developing the waterfront into a nice area for visitors.

 Port Townsend is a classic Washington town: located at the northeast corner of the Olympic Peninsula, its primary industries are focused on timber and seafood.
 The smell isn’t great when the paper mill is operating, but there are some beautiful historic buildings including a Carnegie Library and the Jefferson County Courthouse and a cute downtown you can explore.

-To be honest, I haven’t spent a ton of time in Sequim (pronounced “s-kwim”).
-I do know that if you’re passing through in the months of June and July, you should try and book some time to explore one of the many lavender farms in the area.
+If you’re passing through Sequim in the months of June and July, you should try and book some time to explore one of the many lavender farms in the area.
 In mid-July, Sequim is home to the Lavender festival, where you can purchase anything and everything made with local lavender.
 This has been on my bucket list as long as I’ve known about it!

-If you’re hungry – especially for dinner –, Alder Wood Bistro is surprisingly delightful, and Mr. Valise and I had a wonderful multi-course dinner there in early 2016.
+If you’re hungry, especially for dinner, Alder Wood Bistro is surprisingly delightful, and Mr. V and I had a wonderful multi-course dinner there in early 2016.

 Port Angeles is the other major town you’ll pass through in the Olympic Peninsula, home to almost 20,000 people.